-Failure to follow this warning could result in personal injury, death or equipment damage.
+Failure to follow this warning could result in property damage or personal injury or death.

 This system uses R-410A refrigerant which has higher operating pressures than R-22 and other refrigerants.
 No other refrigerant may be used in this system.
 Gauge set, hoses, and recovery system must be designed to handle R-410A.
-If you are unsure, consult the equipment manufacturer.
+If you are unsure consult the equipment manufacturer.